Skip to Content

 Sunday 16th of October 2022

-Great flavorful fall recipe especially for those on keto or paleo diets!
-It had a really nice flavor and was not sickeningly sweet unlike most fall desserts.
+Great flavorful recipe especially for those on keto!
+It had a really nice flavor and was not sickeningly sweet like most fall desserts.